Nature Photographer Of The Year 2023

 Total prize money will amount to €25,000, of which many large cash prizes, and many attractive photographic articles.
 We will give a continuous update on the prizes, so that there will be an upgrade for the winners next to the prizes already mentioned.

-The Nature Photographer of the Year Contest 2021 is open for nature photographers worldwide, both professional and non-professional, young and old.
-The competition for the category young photographers is open for youngsters who have not yet turned 18 on 4th of July 2021.
+The Nature Photographer of the Year Contest 2023 is open for nature photographers worldwide, both professional and non-professional, young and old.
+The competition for the category of young photographers is open for youngsters who have not yet turned 18 on 21th of May 2023.

 Copyrights & Usage Rights: